Updated April 22, 2021

 Our destination spans both California and Nevada.
 As we navigate the challenges of a pandemic it is important for visitors to be aware of the different restrictions and requirements between the two states and counties.

-Currently, the Nevada side of Tahoe South is open to travelers with COVID precautions in place.
-For more information go to Nevada Updates.
+Both the Nevada and California side of Tahoe South are open to travelers with COVID precautions in place.
+Masks are required in both states.

 Nevada’s state mask mandate requires individuals to wear a facial covering or mask while in public.